tuxby/Lesson33DzAlarm/README.md

-I am create this home work with minimal UI (use Swing), for best usage.
+I am create this homework with minimal UI (use Swing), for best usage.
 Use english, becouse very many problem with russian in jdk and codepage.

 ![1](https://user-images.githubusercontent.com/87657613/197617801-15b8cab9-c161-43f0-a092-cbbcab7629da.png)